Grindizer/ptolemy/README.rst

 Background
 ----------

-Amazon Web Services provides a tool for migrating data to, from or between SQL databases.
-This tool is named `Database Migration Service <https://aws.amazon.com/documentation/dms/>`_ (DMS).
-When running DMS, users can supply a table mapping, which specifies allows the user to control what data is sent from the source database to the target database.
+Amazon Web Services provides the `Database Migration Service <https://aws.amazon.com/documentation/dms/>`_ (DMS) tool for migrating data to, from or between SQL databases.
+When running DMS, users can supply a table mapping, which allows the user to specify what data is sent from the source database to the target database.
 A full list of table mapping options can be found `here <http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.html>`_.

 Table mappings are written as JSON documents, which can grow to be long and complex. ``ptolemy`` allows the user to write terse YAML ``source`` files, which can be compiled to valid JSON table mappings using the ``ptolemy`` cli tool.